 While the results indicate that the impact of demand-side, supply-side and regulatory drivers vary across the different types of eco-innovation, it is consistently observed that existing regulation, customer expectations and voluntary agreements have a positive effect on the likelihood of firms' introducing each of the nine types of eco-innovation.
 However, the impact of eco-innovation on firm performance is more ambiguous.
-While two forms of process eco-innovation (reduced CO2 'footprint' and increased recycling of waste, water, or materials) are found to have a positive and significant impact on firms productivity, one form of product eco-innovation (improved recycling of product after use) is found to reduce firms' productivity at all.
+While two forms of process eco-innovation (reduced CO2 'footprint' and increased recycling of waste, water, or materials) are found to have a positive and significant impact on firms productivity, one form of product eco-innovation (improved recycling of product after use) is found to reduce firms' productivity and six forms of eco-innovation are found to have no significant impact on productivity at all.